Colouree/Nature4cities-ColoureeAPI/README.md

 The API has as many endpoints as the kpi it needs to calculate.

 |**Kpi**|**Endpoint**|
-The Method for all of these is POST.
 |--|--|
 |Urban Green Space Proportion|/kpi.json/ugsp|
 |Accessibility of Green Spaces|/kpi.json/accessibility|